Lawson Herbal Company donates towards Effutu Aboakyer festival | Ghana News Agency

 He applauded Neenyi Ghartey for making time with them to be part of this year’s Aboakyer festival celebration and assured that their doors were open to partner them in all their future endeavours when the need arose.

-According to him the donation formed party of the company’s cooperate social responsibilities and in tandem with the spirit of generosity and kindness that characterizes the celebration.
+According to him, the donation formed party of the company’s cooperate social responsibilities and was in tandem with the spirit of generosity and kindness that characterizes the celebration.

-He indicated that, 200 hundreds of the T-shirt and 20 cartons of the De-Ray man bitters were for the regatta and the tag-of-war activities and the rest for the traditional council to host their dignitaries.
+He indicated that, 200 T-shirts and 20 cartons of the De-Ray man bitters were for the regatta and the tag-of-war activities and the rest for the traditional council to host their dignitaries.

 Neenyi Ghartey who is also the President of the Traditional Council, received the items on behalf the council and the entire people of Effutuman and expressed gratitude for accepting their invitation to partner them in celebrating the festival.

-“We will remember you in our prayers for your growth and expansion to continue to support us and others towards workforce development of the country, he added.
+“We will remember you in our prayers for your growth and expansion to continue to support us and others towards manpower development of the country, he added.

 GNA